Understanding and Reaching Across Cultures

 Cultural incarnation

-Sharing the Gospel effectively requires thoughtful, biblical contextualization—the removal of non-scriptural cultural elements from the Gospel of Jesus Christ.
+Did you know that sharing the Gospel effectively requires thoughtful, biblical contextualization?
+This means the removal of non-scriptural cultural elements from the Gospel of Jesus Christ.
 Contextualization requires choosing appropriate words, analogies, worship styles, etc. In the early Church, the decision about the necessity of circumcision was a critical issue requiring contextualization.
 Some saw it as a prerequisite to becoming a follower of Christ.
 The Jerusalem council realized that the deeper intent of the Old Testament passages was that circumcision (the form) was only a sign of actual spiritual submission to God (the meaning [Romans 2:25-29]).

 Paul contextualized the Gospel message in the context of his audiences (1 Corinthians 9:19-22).
 He chose to live like the people he was reaching.
 The Gospel message must be contextualized in the language and custom of the local people as God speaks to them in their real situations as Paul did.
 Even if we believe in contextualization, we do not compromise on salvation that is only through Jesus Christ our Savior and Lord (Acts 4:12; John 14:6).
 It is through Jesus Christ that God is reconciling the lost and dying world.
 Anyone who does not accept Jesus Christ as their Lord and Savior is eternally lost.